IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

 CONTAINER ID   IMAGE                     COMMAND                  CREATED        STATUS        PORTS     NAMES 2ed7b72a008a   eventstore_demo:2.0.1.2   "bash -c 'env && /ro…"   11 hours ago   Up 11 hours             eventstore_demo_admin
 ```
-To enter the container run the following command (for your case replace `2ed7b72a008a` with your actual CONTAINER ID for your `evenstore_demo:<version>` docker image
+To enter the container run the following command (for your case replace `2ed7b72a008a` with your actual CONTAINER ID for your `evenstore_demo:<version>` docker image as demonstrated above
 ```
 docker exec -u 0 -it 2ed7b72a008a bash
 ```